Using your own money

 sure your debit card does not offer a credit facility.

-If you want to use a dual purpose card to pay by
+If you want to use a dual network card to pay by

-If you want to pay by credit you can either tap
+If you want to pay by credit, you should insert

 Some debit card accounts allow you to establish a line of

 credit, where you can overdraw your account up to a specified

 limit.
 However, the overdraw fees can be very high.
 You could end